csisztaiarnold/basic-HTML-Gmail-userstyle/README.md

-# basic-HTML-Gmail-userstyle
+# Userstyle for the basic HTML version of Gmail

-Userstyle for the basic HTML version of Gmail
+Makes the basic HTML version of Gmail a bit nicer.